United Arts Council

 Community Spotlight Project Grants

-The application period for Community Spotlight Project Grants has closed.
+The application for 2025-26 Community Spotlight Project Grants is now open!

-Application materials for projects that take place July 2025 – June 2026 will be available in Spring 2025.
-To review previous application materials:
+The application for projects that take place July 2025 – June 2026 can be found here.

 2024-2025 Community Spotlight Project Grants